Information glut no problem for most Americans: survey

-WASHINGTON Most Americans do not see "information overload" as a problem for them despite the explosion of internet data and images, according to a Pew Research Center survey on Wednesday.
+WASHINGTON (Reuters) - Most Americans do not see "information overload" as a problem for them despite the explosion of internet data and images, according to a Pew Research Center survey on Wednesday.

 Only 20 percent of U.S. adults feel they get more information than they can handle, down from 27 percent a decade ago.
 Just over three-quarters like having so much information at hand, the survey of 1,520 people showed.